 Disney's Pocahontas.
 Apart from a handful of words, all the native Americans speak English, and only the native American men have a sort of generic "Indian" accent.
 Pocahontas magically learns to speak English herself, but consistently speaks to her father in English, who maintains the accent even after addressing a crowd of English settlers in English.
-But that's really only one of the most minor problems with the movie.

 On Phineas and Ferb, the Russian cosmonauts speak to each other in accented English.

 In the Garfield and Friends episode "Learning Lessons", Billy Buddy Bear interupts Garfield when he asks Odie if he wants his picture painted by saying that "he is not speaking Italian, but English with a bad Italian accent".
 They then proceed by telling the viewers how to say "Please let me have some pickles!" in Italian.

 This was played around with in the VeggieTales episode "Dave and the Giant Pickle."
 The French peas, playing the role of the Philistines spoke in their normal English with a French accent, but everything they said was subtitled as though they were actually speaking a foreign language.